-Osisko Development Announces C$30 Million Bought Deal Life Offering of National and BC Flow-Through Shares
+Osisko Development Announces C$30 Million Bought Deal LIFE Offering of National and BC Flow-Through Shares

 Osisko Development Corp.
-(NYSE: ODV, TSXV: ODV) (" Osisko Development " or the " Company ") is pleased to announce that it has entered into an agreement with certain underwriters, pursuant to which the underwriters have agreed to purchase (or arrange for substituted purchasers to purchase), on a "bought deal" private placement basis pursuant to the LIFE Exemption (as defined herein), two tranches of flow-through shares for aggregate gross proceeds of C$30,010,020 (the " Offering "), as follows:
+(NYSE: ODV, TSXV: ODV) (" Osisko Development " or the " Company ") is pleased to announce that it has entered into an agreement with National Bank Financial Inc., BMO Capital Markets and RBC Capital Markets, acting as co-lead underwriters and co-bookrunners (collectively, the " Underwriters "), pursuant to which the Underwriters have agreed to purchase (or arrange for substituted purchasers to purchase), on a "bought deal" private placement basis pursuant to the LIFE Exemption (as defined herein), two tranches of flow-through shares for aggregate gross proceeds of C$30,010,020 (the " Offering "), as follows:

 - National Flow-Through Shares: 2,990,000 common shares of the Company (the " FT Shares ") that will qualify as "flow-through shares" within the meaning of subsection 66(15) of the Income Tax Act (Canada) (the " Tax Act ") at a price of C$6.69 per FT Share for gross proceeds of C$20,003,100; and